ld4mbse/oslc-adapter-simulink/README.md

 9. Right click pom.xml -> Run As -> Maven clean
 10. Right click pom.xml -> Run As -> Maven install

+#####Troubleshooting

-If there is no error mark next to any project, you can skip the next steps.
+######Red error mark next to a project

-11. If there is a red error mark next to any project, select the project.
+1. If there is a red error mark next to any project, select the project.
 Right-click->Maven->Update Project… and click OK
-12. Make sure that the Eclipse projects displayed in the project explorer view do not contain any error icons displayed next to the project names as for example displayed below.
+2. Make sure that the Eclipse projects displayed in the project explorer view do not contain any error icons displayed next to the project names as for example displayed below.

-If a project has an error icon, then select the project and open its properties view (Project->right click->Properties).
+3. Select the project and open its properties view (Project->right click->Properties).
 Under the Projects Facet tab, make sure that 1.8 is selected.

-If a project still shows an error, then change its JDK compliance to 1.8.
-Select the project, right-click -> Properties.
+4. Select the project, right-click -> Properties.
 Select Java Compiler and select 1.8 in the drop down menu next to the JDK compliance setting as highlighted below.

-6. Manual configuration
+### 7. Manual configuration

 The OSLC Simulink adapter currently supports the retrieval of Simulink models within a specific directory.
 The location of the directory containing the Simulink projects is currently hard coded in a configuration file.
 Several Simulink models are already located in the simulinkmodels folder in the edu.gatech.mbsec.adapter.simulink project.
 The OSLC Simulink adapter currently supports the retrieval of Simulink models within